Serisium/Shinewave/README.md

 # Overview

-Blinkcube is a program for the ATtiny85 microcontroller that allows it to decode a live GameCube controller signal and reactively power RGB LEDs based on button inputs.
+Shinewave is a program for the ATtiny85 microcontroller that allows it to decode a live GameCube controller signal and reactively power RGB LEDs based on button inputs.

 [More information](http://electricexploits.net/shinewave/)